slu-soc5650/final-project/docs/topic.md

 4. The data should be well documented - you want to be very sure what each variable represents.
 If there is no code book or documentation, the data set is probably not appropriate for this project. *See Chris if you have questions about this.*

 ## The Memo
-Once you have completed **all** of the steps for identifying a suitable data set, outcome variable, and possible independent variables, you should create a new [issue](https://help.github.com/articles/about-issues/) on your **final project repository**.
+Once you have completed **all** of the steps for identifying a suitable data set and outcome variable, you should create a new [issue](https://help.github.com/articles/about-issues/) on your **final project repository**.
 In your issue:

 1. State what your research question is,
 2. identify the data you are using to address that question,
 3. and the main category within the data you would like to map.

+If you are petitioning to use a different data set, please clearly note this in your memo and we can discuss your proposal in greater detail.

-Once you have your memo drafted, open the issue and [assign it](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) to Chris and Carter for review.
+Once you have your memo drafted, open the issue and [assign it](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) to Chris for review.